College of Liberal Arts & Sciences

 Transfer Course Evaluation Process

-Transfer course evaluations are completed for a variety of student populations, including: prospective students, newly admitted students, or current students looking to take a course away from the University of Colorado Denver.
-This is a regular practice that CLAS offers to foster the student’s transition to the University and ultimately their degree progression.
 The evaluation of transfer courses follows the guidelines set forth by University of Colorado Denver (Transferring Undergraduate Credit policy 7006), Colorado Department of Higher Education and the Higher Learning Commission.
 Questions about the transfer evaluation process should be directed to clas.transfer@ucdenver.edu.

 Each CLAS department/program has established the criteria they use to determine if/how a course is acceptable for transfer to the University of Colorado Denver.
 This includes a review of the level, scope, content, expected learning outcomes and academic rigor of the transfer course when making an evaluation decision.
 The decision to not award credit for a transfer course is based on policies set forth by the institution, State and accreditation commission.
-Transfer evaluation decisions CANNOT solely be based on the type of institution or teaching modality (e.g., for-profit. online institutions or online courses).
+Transfer evaluation decisions cannot solely be based on the type of institution or teaching modality (e.g., for-profit, online institutions, or online courses).

 At time of admission to the University of Colorado Denver, transfer courses can be entered onto a student's record with one of the following notations:

 - Direct Equivalency - the transfer course has been deemed equivalent to a specific University of Colorado Denver course and will apply to the student’s degree requirements in the same manner.
-The only exception is if the transfer course was taken a lower-division level and is equated to an upper-division course (as described in the Transfer Credit Level Determination section of this page).
+The only exception is if the transfer course was taken at the lower-division level and is equated to an upper-division course (as described in the Transfer Credit Level Determination section of this page).

 - XDEN_999TC - XDEN is the most generic transfer prefix.
 Coupled with _999TC, this means the course needs to be evaluated to determine which discipline is the best match.
 This course could be evaluated under a specific department/program or be listed under a specific college or school, such as CLAS.